 (b) SU(2) is promoted to an internal isospin symmetry, decoupled from our Euclidean spatial intuition.
 Modern particle physics is born, with larger and larger internal symmetry groups, tacked onto higher and higher dimensional continuum spacetimes.

-week 14 Flavor SU(3) (not included in the final)
+week 14 Flavor SU(3)

 Gell-Mann-Okubo formula.
 The next triumph of particle physics is yet another departure; observed baryons and mesons are built up from quarks, particles by assumption unobservable in isolation.